Jackson County, Mississippi

 Jackson County is a county located in the U.S. state of Mississippi.
 As of the 2020 census, the population was 143,252, making it the fifth-most populous county in Mississippi.
 Its county seat is Pascagoula.
 The county was named for Andrew Jackson, general in the United States Army and afterward President of the United States.
 Jackson County is included in the Pascagoula, MS Metropolitan Statistical Area.
 It is located at the southeastern tip of the state.
 The county has sandy soil and is in the Piney Woods area.
 It borders the state of Alabama on its east side.
 The county was severely damaged by both Hurricane Camille in August 1969 and Hurricane Katrina on August 29, 2005, which caused catastrophic effects.

+The county bears no relation with the state capital of Jackson, which is one of the two county seats of Hinds County, along with the city of Raymond.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1043 sqmi, of which 723 sqmi is land and 321 sqmi (31%) is water.
 It is the largest county in Mississippi by total area.

-Despite the county's name, Jackson County does not contain the City of Jackson, the latter is located in Hinds County.